 - You are unhappy with the appearance of your breast or nipples

-- Do you have sagging or drooping breasts?
+- Have sagging or drooping breasts

-- Are your nipples enlarged from breastfeeding?
+- Your nipples are enlarged from breastfeeding

 If you’re suffering from the effects of sagging, asymmetrical breasts or drooping nipples, you can take advantage of our breast lift and implants procedure to enhance your overall breast size, shape and position.
 An initial consultation with Dr Mark Doyle is the first step to help assess your condition and determine your candidacy for this breast procedure.

-Pregnancy, breastfeeding, weight fluctuations, gravity and genetics are all factors which may contribute to the drooping or sagging of a woman’s breasts.
+Pregnancy, breastfeeding, weight fluctuations, gravity and genetics are all factors that may contribute to the drooping or sagging of a woman’s breasts.
 If you are considering undergoing a breast lift and implant procedure, it is important you understand the various surgical options.

 Once you’ve decided on the look you want to achieve, you can begin thinking about the shape and texture of the implants.
 The implant shape will determine the final result.